f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Lab 1.1: Proactive Bot Defense Configuration and Monitoring (new 7.1)
 ---------------------------------------------------------------------
-BIG-IP BOT protection protects apps from automated attacks by bots and other malicious tools.
+BIG-IP Bot protection protects apps from automated attacks by bots and other malicious tools.

-The goal of this lab is to show how to use BIG-IQ to configure the BOT protection to an HTTP Application Service and how to use BIG-IQ BOT Dashboards to monitors the BOT traffic.
+The goal of this lab is to show how to use BIG-IQ to configure the Bot protection to an HTTP Application Service and how to use BIG-IQ Bot Dashboards to monitors the Bot traffic.

 .. note:: This lab requires BIG-IP 14.1 and BIG-IQ 7.0 minimum.
           AVR also needs to be provisioned on the device.
 See more details `K12121934`_.

 .. _`K12121934`: https://support.f5.com/csp/article/K12121934

-Official documentation about BOT Monitoring on BIG-IQ can be found on the `BIG-IQ Knowledge Center`_ and the `DevCentral`_ article.
+Official documentation can be found on the `BIG-IQ Knowledge Center`_ and there is a `DevCentral`_ article on this subject.

 .. _`BIG-IQ Knowledge Center`: https://techdocs.f5.com/en-us/bigiq-7-0-0/mitigating-managing-bot-defense-using-big-iq/monitoring-bot-defense-activity.html